billzt/pyOverChain/README.md

 # pyChain
-a python tool to generate chain files between different genome assemblies.
+a python pipeline to generate chain files between different genome assemblies for LiftOver.